nerrscdmo/do-dashboard/README.md

 Processing scripts are in the [DO Data Processing Repository](https://github.com/nerrscdmo/do-data-processing).
 Follow instructions in that readme to update processed data. `do_dataframes.RData` needs to be copied from the processing repo into the `data_wq` folder of this `do-dashboard` project.

 In this `do-dashboard` directory, make sure `NERR Websites.csv` is up-to-date.

+### Colors and symbols

+In this dashboard, the color palettes for maps are defined at the top of `global.R`.
+Shapes and sizes are defined just below color palettes.
+Custom symbols (non-circles, with the selected color palette) are generated in this `global.R` as well, using functions that refer back to the color palette and shape designations earlier in the script.

+### Factor order

+The levels of trend results (increasing/decreasing/no trend/not calculated) are ordered in the definitions of the color palettes in `global.R`.